 Research applications of navigated TMS

 Transcranial Magnetic Stimulation (TMS) is a popular non-invasive brain stimulation method that is increasingly used in brain research by neuroscientists.
 TMS can be used to interfere with functions such as memory, motor control, perception, attention and other cognitive functions during task performance in order to investigate the neural underpinnings of these functions.
 By adding an MRI-guided neuronavigation system to a TMS device, the exact location of a TMS pulse can be visualized on the brain surface with millimeter precision.
 Using these techniques, causal brain-behavior relationships can be studied, and brain functions accurately mapped.
-Additionally, researchers focusing on mapping of the motor cortex, on cerebral, spinal, and peripheral pathways and on the study of brain connectivity, where they use navigated TMS and paired pulse setups.
+Additionally, researchers are using MRI-guided neuronavigation and paired pulse TMS to study the motor cortex of the brain, as well as cerebral, spinal and peripheral pathways, and the connectivity of the brain.
 We offer complete TMS solutions targeted at such brain research applications, and offer assistance and advice for your own special requirements.

 EM versus optical tracking in neuronavigation